maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2023.rst

 Device porting
 ==============

-As of this news post, we now have Maemo Leste booting on a Razr XT910 device `after some Linux kernel changes by uvos and tmlind
+As of this news post, we have Maemo Leste booting on a Razr XT910 device `after some Linux kernel changes by uvos and tmlind
 <https://github.com/maemo-leste/droid4-linux/commits/maemo-6.1>`_ - but the
 display doesn't fully refresh properly yet, most other things seem to work,